I’ve written about my process of self-publishing a book. This is the third instructional article in a four-part series.

 - You hire an illustrator or book cover service to create the front cover, the back cover, and the spine for your book.

-- The manuscript and cover go to the book formatter.
+- The manuscript and cover go to the book formatter/designer.

-- The formatting is done, and you get print-ready files to upload to retailers and aggregators (like KDP and IngramSpark)
+- The formatting is done, and you get digital and print-ready files to upload to retailers and aggregators (like KDP and IngramSpark)

 What Is The Process For A Picture Book?

-I asked Book Formatters what their process is and it’s pretty straightforward:
+I asked the formatting service I used what their process is, and it’s pretty straightforward:

 The steps to get your picture book formatted:

-- You submit your fully edited manuscript in MS Word format.
+- Submit your fully edited manuscript in MS Word format.

-- You submit your images in a separate file.
-The images must be a minimum of 300 DPI.
-Your illustrator should know this, but just in case, you can change the DPI of images at https://convert.town/image-dpi
+- Submit your images (illustrations) in a separate file.
+The images must be at least 300 DPI.
+Your illustrator should know this.

 Let’s backtrack just a bit.